This page tells you about the chemotherapy drug methotrexate and its possible side effects. There is information about

 The way you have methotrexate depends on the type of cancer you have.
 You usually have it as a course of several cycles of treatment.
 You may have it on its own or in combination with other medicines.
 Your treatment plan will depend on the type of cancer you have.
-There is information about planning chemotherapy in the chemotherapy section.

 You may have methotrexate in one of the following ways.

 An injection or infusion (drip) into a vein

 You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have it through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
 You have the tube put in before or during your course of treatment and it stays in place as long as you need it.

 You can read our information about having chemotherapy into a vein.

 An injection into a muscle (intramuscular injection)